+Course Code: ELEN2005A

 Course Description: Signals and Systems I

 NQF Credits: 12 NQF Level: 6

 The Signals and Systems I course will provide students with the competencies needed to mathematically use time and frequency domain techniques to model and analyse signals and systems and to calculate the response of linear time invariant (LTI) systems.
 The course aims to give students an understanding of how to apply their signal analysis techniques in real-world engineering problems.
 The course topics include:

-- 1) Mathematical models in terms of dependent and independent variables and as a function of time; - 2) Modelling linear time-invariant systems and circuits in terms of differential equations; - Computation of LTI system responses using differential equations; two-dimensional plots and convolution; - 4) Laplace Transforms for analysis of the frequency domain; - 5) Zero-input and zero-state responses; - 6) System stability; - 7) Resonance; - 8) Network synthesis; teo-port networks; and system interconnections; - 9) Fourier series; and - 10) Maximum power transfer.
+- 1) Mathematical models in terms of dependent and independent variables and as a function of time; - 2) Modelling linear time-invariant systems and circuits in terms of differential equations; - 3) Computation of LTI system responses using differential equations; two-dimensional plots and convolution; - 4) Laplace Transforms for analysis of the frequency domain; - 5) Zero-input and zero-state responses; - 6) System stability; - 7) Network synthesis; two-port networks; and system interconnections; - 8) Fourier series; and power spectral density - 9) Maximum power transfer.